giorgiateruzzi/kNN-on-the-Breast-Cancer-Dataset/README.md

 This project aims to classify breast cancer tumors as benign or malignant using the K-Nearest Neighbors (KNN) algorithm.
 The dataset used contains various features computed from breast mass imaging, and the target is to determine whether a tumor is malignant (cancerous) or benign (non-cancerous).

+Principal Component Analysis (PCA) is also applied to the dataset to reduce its dimensionality and highlighting key patterns.

 The purpose behind this project is applying the notions studied for the Artificial Intelligence I course to further my understanding and improving my Python skills.

 ### Dataset